 Opening Hours: 24 hours

-Rides are super expensive though – choose from a 30-minute, 1 hour, or 2 hour tour.
+Rides are super expensive though – choose from a 30-minute, 70-minute, or 2-hour tour.

 Location: North Side of the Togetsukyo Bridge